One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Additional Video Conferencing Details

 \subsection{Dataset}

-For testing video compression metrics, we collect a set of high-resolution talking-head videos from the web.
+For testing, we collect a set of high-resolution talking-head videos from the web.
 We ensure that the head is of size at least 512$\times$512 pixels and manually check each video to ensure its quality.
-This results in a total of 222 videos, with a mean of 608 frames, a median of 661 frames, and a minimum and maximum of 20 and 1024 frames, respectively.
+This results in a total of 222 videos, with a mean of 608 frames, a median of 661 frames, and a min and max of 20 and 1024 frames, respectively.